 It is best to set the firewall to deny the outgoing traffic and drop the incoming traffic so that attacker will not know whether the firewall is deployed or not.

-Question 12: What is the difference between the Red Team and the Blue Team?
+Question 11: What is the difference between the Red and Blue Teams?